AlpacaTunnel/alpaca-tunnel/README.md

 Configuration
 -------------

-- Conf files are stored in `/usr/local/etc` by default.
+- Conf files are stored in `/usr/local/etc/alpaca-tunnel.d/` by default.
-- Edit Mode/ID in `alpaca-tunnel.json`.
+- Edit Mode/ID in `config.json`.
-- Edit server addresses and passwords in `alpaca-secrets`.
+- Edit server addresses and passwords in `secrets`.

 alpaca-tunnel supports multiple clients with one server instance.
 Each server or client has an unique ID, such as 1.1 or 16.4.
 The format of the ID is just